wp-plugins/itunes-affiliate-pro/readme.txt

 Reporting takes around 3-4 days to show up in LinkShare.
 If you don't see any sales after that period you'll want to make sure you have setup iTunes Affiliate Pro correctly.

+**Support**

+If you're having problems with the plugin or need help getting started, visit the support forum: http://wordpress.org/support/plugin/itunes-affiliate-pro

 == Installation ==

 1. Upload the folder `itunes-affiliate-pro` to the `/wp-content/plugins/` directory